raphCode/master-thesis-muzero/theory.typ

 #figure(
   draw_gametree(root),
-  caption: [!Exf example of an artificial !g with two !pls and a chance event] ) <fig_exf_example>
+  caption: [!Exf example of an contrived !g with two !pls and a chance event] ) <fig_exf_example>

 The !exf looks similar to a regular tree in computer science.
-It is accordinly also known as a !g tree.
+It is accordingly also known as a !g tree.
-Each !n represents a !dp for a !pl, with the !g starting at the root !n.
+Each !n represents a !dp for a single !pl, with the !g starting at the root !n.
 Outgoing edges from a !n are labeled with !as the !pl can choose.
 The leaf !ns are the outcomes of the !g and specify the payoff vectors.
 In summary, it can be stated that the !exf enumerates all possible !hs of the !g in a tree-like form.
 @gtheo

-An example of the !exf of an artificial !g is given in @fig_exf_example.
+An example of the !exf of an contrived !g is given in @fig_exf_example.
 The root !n denotes the start of the !g, in the example it is labeled with~C.
 In this case the !n is meant to represent a chance event, specifically a coin flip.
 Therefore, it has two possible outcomes with equal !probs of $1/2$ each, and the edges are